venera111/libft/README.md

 The code should be run using a makefile and not completely rebuilt when any file is changed.
 Only this modified file is reassembled.
 The project is aimed at working with various types of data in C and understanding how functions work in C.

+How to compile a project?

+In the project folder, the command `make` for compilation.

 Get_next_line (42cursus) 2021-2022

 Actual Status : finished.